Traveller2001/Pretrained_Model/README.md

 # Pretrained_Model
-Trained there Bert series model efficially by Zero-3
+Trained there Bert series model efficially by Zero-3 on deepspeed framework